 All CDA research proposals are subjected to a rigorous peer review process.
 Applications will be reviewed on scientific merit and scored in terms of project significance, scientific approach, innovation, investigator qualifications and institutional environment.

-All interested candidates need to submit a ‘Letter of Intent’ (LOI) by email by the designated deadline.
+All interested candidates need to request a ‘Letter of Intent’ (LOI) form by email from Joynita Willis, Research Grants Administrator at email@example.com, by the deadline.
 Late LOIs will not be accepted.

 LOIs will be evaluated by members of NHF’s Research Review Committee based on the candidate’s eligibility and relevance of the proposed research to the field of bleeding disorders.
 The committee will then collectively decide which candidates will be invited to submit a full application.
 The selected candidates will have until noted deadlines above to submit their full CDA application to NHF.
 Applications that do not arrive by the deadline will not be accepted.

 CDA applications are subjected to a rigorous peer review process.
 Proposals are to be reviewed on scientific merit and scored in the areas of project significance, scientific approach, innovation, investigator qualifications and research environment.

 Inquiries for this year's application cycle, please contact Joynita Willis, Grant Administrator at firstname.lastname@example.org for this application cycle.
 NHF Research Grant & Fellowship Programs, including written request for NHF's Research Grant Policies will be addressed by Samantha Carlson, LMSW, Sr. Manager of Research Programs & Partnerships, at email@example.com.